-java.lang.Object java.lang.Throwable java.lang.Error javax.realtime.StaticError javax.realtime.AlignmentError public AlignmentError()
+java.lang.Object java.lang.Throwable java.lang.Error javax.realtime.StaticError javax.realtime.AlignmentError public javax.realtime.AlignmentError get()

 The exception thrown on an on a request for a raw memory factory to return memory for a base address that is aligned such that the factory cannot guarantee that loads and stores based on that address will meet the factory's specifications.
 For instance, on many processors, odd addresses are unsuitable for anything but byte access.